animatedmax/spring-data-geode/src/main/markdown/boot.md

 ---
-title:  Spring Boot for VMware GemFire 2.7.0 Documentation
+title: Add Spring Boot for VMware GemFire to a Project
 ---

 <!--